 There are two dining places in this hotel and we had our dinner at The Bungalow which offers local, international and also Hainanese cuisine.
 The restaurant offers outdoor and indoor sitting areas with simple furnishing and decor.

 When glancing through the menu, the first item that catches my attention is ‘The Bungalow Duet’.
-This uniquely named dish (RM19.80) is made up of deep-fried Hainanese Spring Rolls and Batu Maung satay.
+This uniquely named dish (RM19.80) is a combination of deep-fried Hainanese Spring Rolls and Batu Maung satay.
 This dish is accompanied with a delicious spicy sauce, onions and cucumber pieces.
 I strongly recommend this appetizer dish.

-Deep fried Inche Kabin (RM19.80), an all time favourite.
-No questions asked
+Deep fried Inche Kabin (RM19.80) is an all time favourite.
+No questions asked 😀

 Fried Ju Hu Char (RM17.80).
 This Nyonya dish is the vegetable dish that we had alongside the meaty dishes.